 Of course, it isn’t good enough to just have spill kits.
 The third thing you need to know about spill kits is that they won’t be helpful if your employees don’t know how to use them.

-Spill kits need to be accompanied by training to ensure that every employee is ready to respond quickly and efficiently to spills.
+Chemical spill kits need to be accompanied by training to ensure that every employee is ready to respond quickly and efficiently to spills.
 All employees should

 - know the location and contents of all spill kits,